finos/FDC3/docs/agent-bridging/ref/getAppMetadata.md

 ```

 :::info
 `fdc3.getAppMetadata` calls should only involve the Desktop Agent Bridge where a `desktopAgent` field appears in the AppIdentifier being queried, all other calls should be handled locally by the Desktop Agent.
+Hence, the `payload.app.desktopAgent` is required on all requests.
 :::

 ## Message exchange